 For a democratic decision-making process it needs to be assured that participation procedures are not only a way to gain acceptance of decisions made in other political forums.
 One procedure to guarantee an open discussion is that the decision-making process is problem-based rather than technology-based.
 By grounding the focus on possible modes of technology development, the technological progress is stated as a matter of course and deliberation is narrowed to the question of how this progress can be designed (see Gill 1993: 39).
 Many public dialogue processes in nanotechnology center on the 'how' of technology development while neglecting discussions about the need and sense of technological innovations (see Wullweber 2011: 16).
-A problem-based approach starts from a societal progress is only one option to solve a problem.
+A problem-based approach starts from a societal problem or demand.
+Here different technological trajectories can be discussed while technological progress is only one option to solve a problem.
 Only this problem-based approach ensures a legitimate discussion about technology governance and is the premise for every participatory method.